azdavis/millet/docs/diagnostics.md

 ### Reporting types with invalid syntax

-Millet reports overloaded types with intentionally invalid SML syntax.
-Here is what they mean:
+Millet uses pseudo-syntax that is not technically valid SML syntax to report some more exotic types.

+It reports overloaded types as the following:

 | Overload       | Meaning                                 |
 | -------------- | --------------------------------------- |